 There also appears to be a sex difference in the effect of PROK1 on amyloid-related cognitive decline.
 In post hoc analyses the interaction between PROK1 and amyloid was restricted to females.
-This sex-specific effect is particularly interesting given the known sex differences in the association between AD biomarkers and longitudinal change in cognition

-(Koran et al. 2016) and the fact that PROK1 is hormonally mediated under certain circumstances (Brouillet et al. 2012).
-Importantly, the present finding of a sex difference reemphasizes the need to evaluate AD risk and resilience in a sex-specific manner (Koran et al. 2016).
+This sex-specific effect is particularly interesting given the known sex differences in the association between AD biomarkers and longitudinal change in cognition (Koran, Wagener, & Hohman, In Press) and the fact that PROK1 is hormonally mediated under certain circumstances (Brouillet et al., 2012).
+Importantly, the present finding of a sex difference re-emphasizes the need to evaluate AD risk and resilience in a sex-specific manner (Koran et al., In Press).

 In executive function analyses, we identified an interaction between amyloid and HMBS expressed in the aorta.
 Importantly, we also observed additional evidence of such an interaction in our validation analyses across two independent subsamples of the ADNI cohort using two additional methods for measuring amyloid levels, providing additional confidence in the validity of the observed effect.
-HMBS codes a protein required for the biosynthesis of heme, and it has been shown to be down-regulated in AD, particularly among homozygous carriers of the APOE ɛ4 allele (Dwyer et al. 2009).
+HMBS codes a protein required for the biosynthesis of heme, and it has been shown to be down-regulated in AD, particularly among homozygous carriers of the APOE £4 allele (Dwyer, Smith, Richardson, Perry, & Zhu, 2009).
 However, the HMBS effect remained statistically significant even after adjusting for APOE.
 While past work has highlighted the possible role of cerebral heme biosynthesis in AD, our results within the aorta suggest that peripheral heme may also be relevant to clinical progression in AD that may reflect central heme processes.

 The second identified interacting gene was TMC4 expressed in the basal ganglia.
 Validation results provided mixed evidence of such an interaction in independent subsamples of the dataset using additional metrics of amyloid levels, suggesting a need for future replication analyses in larger datasets.
-The basal ganglia is a plausible candidate region given its known role in executive function (e.g., Cummings 1993; Graybiel 2000; Monchi et al. 2006) and the known association between basal ganglia damage and executive function deficits (Elliott 2003).
-TMC4 is another interesting candidate gene, although its proximity to the APOE locus leaves open the possibility of a confounding effect of APOE.
-However, in post-hoc sensitivity analyses, the TMC4 interaction remained statistically significant when adjusting for both APOE ɛ4 status and the interaction between APOE $\varepsilon 4$ and amyloid, suggesting a unique contribution of TMC4 on AD progression.
-TMC4 is a paralog of the TMC gene family associated with hearing loss (Kurima et al. 2003), but it has not been implicated in AD previously.
+The basal ganglia is a plausible candidate region given its known interaction between $APOE \varepsilon 4$ and amyloid, suggesting a unique contribution of TMC4 on AD progression.
+TMC4 is a paralog of the TMC gene family associated with hearing loss (Kurima, Yang, Sorber, & Griffith, 2003), but it has not been implicated in AD previously.